 Gluten-Free, Dairy-Free Buttery Cut-Out Cookies with Royal Icing

 When I owned my Italian bakery, I made rustic baked goods.
 Translation: No. Clean.
 Lines.
 In the beginning, I shared a bakery space with an award-winning, seriously talented wedding cake maker and cookie decorator named Regula.
-She even made my wedding cake, which you can see here in a story about my potluck wedding that appeared in New York magazine.

 I knew I couldn’t have the holidays pass by without decorated cookies.
 And, I decided to channel my inner Regula, which meant that I had to be meticulous, patient and hyper-detail oriented—or, at least, try my best.
 Even though my cookies are no where near her gorgeous, fine-tuned designs, mine are just as delicious—and they’re gluten and dairy-free.
 With a ton more practice, I’m sure my decorating skills could surely improve.
 Just remember that having fun is by far the most important ingredient in any cookie.